If you are a property investor, I’m sure that you’ve heard of quantity surveyors before. But what exactly is a quantity surveyor?

 For a sample of the depreciation report, click here.

-The report details the property’s age, the materials it was built from as well as the fixtures and fittings inside the house.
+The report details the property’s age, the materials it was built from, and the fixtures and fittings inside the house.
 The quantity surveyor will place an estimated value against each item, and then they are depreciated subject to their value and age.

 The below schedule is drawn from our sample report and is a table that indicates how each Plant and Equipment item was depreciated: